l2iterative/alternative-serde0/README.md

 RISC Zero serializes the input to the zkVM into a vector of `u32`, through the `serde` framework.
 This, however, means that it suffers from one of the major open problems in Rust.

-When `serde` derives `Serialize` and `Deserialize` for Rust data structures, it has the following implementation:
+When `serde` implements `Serialize` and `Deserialize` for Rust data structures, it has the following implementation:
 ```rust
 impl<T> Serialize for Vec<T> where T: Serialize
 {